diegopacheco/diegopacheco-architecture-library/src/patterns/BFF_PATTERN.md

 **API Gateway**: Provides common functionality like authentication, rate limiting, and routing.
 It serves all clients with the same generic interface.

 **BFF**: Tailors the API specifically to each frontend's needs.
 It aggregates, transforms, and optimizes responses for a specific client type.
 Rendering logic is part of the BFF.

+## Why you need to know this?

+Now a day pretty much the frontend is written in Typescript and NodeJS or other modern runtimes like Deno or Bun.
+BFF allow us to have common render logic for Mobile and Frontend.
+It's very common pattern to have a BFF between the web/mmobile and the backend services.

+You will see this pattrern happening a lot.
+You should be leveraging this pattern as well.
+However you always need to be careful what you put on BFFs.
+Remember: No Business Logic on BFFs, only Rendering Logic.